carebnb-app/apidocs/source/includes/_smartlocks.md

 }
 ```

-Connects the user's lock account and return all locks for this login.
+Connects an smartlock account to a Carebnb account.
+Also returns all smartlocks associated with informed account.

 **Request**